Budapest’s Bests in Three Days

 Gellért Hill

-To find the Gellért Statue upstream towards the Erzsébet Bridge where you will see the steps leading up.
+To find the Gellért Statue upstream towards the Erzsébet Bridge, where you will see the steps leading up.
 Gellért, who participated in spreading the gospel in 11th century Hungary on King Stephen’s request, met his end being tumbled down the hill (that was subsequently named after him) in a barrel filled with nails.

-Follow the path up and you reach the Citadel that the Austrians, smarting from the Hungarian Revolution of 1848, built, replete with cannons galore, atop the hill pointing at the Hungarians below.
+Follow the path up, and you reach the Citadel that the Austrians, smarting from the Hungarian Revolution of 1848, built, replete with cannons galore, atop the hill pointing at the Hungarians below.
 There wasn’t much use for it after they patched up their differences in 1867, although German occupying forces utilized it in World War II.

 The three-level bunker inside the Citadel has waxworks and photos chronicling the Siege of Budapest.
-Close by and at the peak of the hill, Budapest’s very own statue of liberty, the Freedom Statue M, ironically went up in 1947 as a tribute to the Soviet forces that liberated the city from the Nazis.
+Close by and at the peak of the hill, Budapest’s very own Statue of Liberty, the Freedom Statue M, ironically went up in 1947 as a tribute to the Soviet forces that liberated the city from the Nazis.
 Featuring a woman proffering the palm branch of triumph and not overtly Soviet-looking, it survived the cull of Communist statues from the capital.

 Time: 1–2 hours.